In the second part of their trip, they visited various attractions and feasted their way through Melbourne.

 Their 4D3N itinerary has been replicated here, so skim through this if you’re looking for some ideas on what to do in the capital of Victoria, and don’t forget to check out some of the highlights of the trip in a special video at the end of this guide!

-Land in Melbourne and hit the ground running with a trip to the Werribee Open Range Zoo: 225 hectares of wide, open savannah with free roaming animals, just 30 minutes away from the city.
-If there’s one thing you must do while you’re here, it’s the guided safari tour.
+Land in Melbourne and hit the ground running with a trip to the Werribee Open Range Zoo – 225 hectares of wide, open savannah with free roaming animals, just 30 minutes away from the city.
+If there’s one thing that you must do while you’re here, it’s the guided safari tour.

 Hop onto one of the buses that will transport you through the open plains as you learn about some of the world’s most endangered species.

-While you traverse the wide landscapes, you’ll also travel alongside wandering camels, bisons, antelopes, zebras, rhinos, giraffe, and more!
+While you traverse the wide landscapes, you’ll also travel alongside wandering camels, bisons, antelopes, zebras, rhinos, giraffes, and more!

-If you’d like to explore this space at your own pace, you can go on one of the two trails here – the African River Trail features African animals like gorillas, lion, cheetahs, meerkats, and more, while the Australian Trail features beloved native animals such as koalas and kangaroo.
+If you’d like to explore this space at your own pace, you can go on one of the two trails here – the African River Trail features African animals like gorillas, lions, cheetahs, meerkats, and more, while the Australian Trail features beloved native animals such as koalas and kangaroos.

-When in need of some grub, head to Farmer’s Daughters, which is a three-in-one (or deli, rooftop bar, and restaurant) concept.
-Book yourself a table at the restaurant that features a firm food philosophy, and puts out a menu featuring fresh seasonal produce that takes diners on a trip across Victoria, featuring highlights sourced from the coast to the mountains.
+When you’re in need of some grub, head to Farmer’s Daughters, which is a three-in-one (or deli, rooftop bar, and restaurant) concept.
+Book yourself a table at this restaurant that puts out a menu featuring fresh seasonal produce that are sourced from all over Victoria – from the coast to the mountains.
 This is casual, farm-to-table dining at its finest, and it doesn’t hurt that the exclusive beverage list focuses on some of the best Gippsland wines and spirits that can be found.

 If you’re exhausted after a long day, head to your choice of accommodation for the next few nights.
 Unsure where’s a good place to stay at?
 Check out The InterContinental Melbourne.